Blonde Vinyl

 Blonde Vinyl was an independent record label founded in 1990 by Michael Knott.
 The Encyclopedia of Contemporary Christian Music describes the label as "one of Christian music's first true indie labels."

 Background

 Blonde Vinyl signed bands with styles that were viable in the underground of the general market but rarely found their way into the Christian market—old school punk, garage rock, grunge, gothic, EBM/industrial, synthpop/house, spoken word, acoustic pop.

+A gambit in 1991 which saw Blonde Vinyl release 10 albums proved successful for a short period of time, with the company having a major fanbase among Christian teens and 20-somethings.
+It would release albums for a two year period and carried the caption "New Alternative," which may have also introduced the official use of the word "alternative" to describe a style of music.